-Anna O’Connor is an associate director at JFF.
+Anna O’Connor is a director at JFF.
 She supports leaders in K-12, higher education, government, and business and industry in developing and implementing rigorous career pathways leading to high-wage, high-demand jobs.

 Anna works with states, regions, local school districts, and colleges across the country, including in Massachusetts, Minnesota, Texas, and Tennessee.
 She leads the Lone Star STEM initiative, an effort to create, implement, and scale computer science and cybersecurity pathways throughout Texas.
 She also leads a learning community of six Massachusetts regions whose goal is to accelerate the development of effective early college high schools in Massachusetts to improve educational and career outcomes for students and provide evidence of effective strategies for interested policymakers and leaders.